bartongroup/dexdash/inst/helpers/volma.md

 ## Main plot

-This card condains an interactive volcano or MA plot, where each dot represents one feature.
+This card contains an interactive volcano or MA plot, where each dot represents one feature.
 Black dots highlight statistically significant DE features.

 ### Plot settings